≡ Menu

 • What rate (or price) can I qualify for?

-• can I do to help ensure that I get the “best life insurance” for me?
+• What Can I do to help ensure that I get the “best life insurance” for me?

 Can I qualify for life insurance if I have been diagnosed with Hemophilia?

 Yes, individuals who have been diagnosed with Hemophilia can and often will be able to qualify for a traditional term or whole life insurance policy.
-That said however, we should note that even in the “best” of situations, most individuals who have been diagnosed with Hemophilia are only going to be able to qualify for a “high-risk” or “sub-standard” rating and those suffering from “severe” case may only be able to qualify for a Guaranteed Issue Life Insurance policy at best.
+That said, however, we should note that even in the “best” of situations, most individuals who have been diagnosed with Hemophilia are only going to be able to qualify for a “high-risk” or “sub-standard” rating.
+Those suffering from a “severe” case may only be able to qualify for a Guaranteed Issue Life Insurance policy at best.

 Why do life insurance companies care if I have been diagnosed with Hemophilia?

-That only about 50% of individuals who are diagnosed with Hemophilia will be diagnosed with “severe” cases which is why even though Hemophilia can be a potentially dangerous pre-existing medical condition most life insurance companies will still be willing to ensure someone after they have had an opportunity to learn more about their particular situation.
+The good news is that only about 50% of individuals who are diagnosed with Hemophilia will be diagnosed with “severe” cases, which is why even though Hemophilia can be a potentially dangerous pre-existing medical condition, most life insurance companies will still be willing to ensure someone after they have had an opportunity to learn more about their particular situation.

 Which is why…

-We wanted to take a moment and briefly discuss exactly what Hemophilia is as well as highlight some of the most common symptoms of this disease so that we’ll have a better idea of exactly what a life insurance underwriter will be looking for when making his or her decision about your life insurance application.
+We wanted to take a moment and briefly discuss Hemophilia and highlight some of the most common symptoms so that we’ll have a better idea of what a life insurance underwriter will look for when deciding on your life insurance application.

 Hemophilia Defined:

-Hemophilia is a hereditary medical condition which is defined by the inability of one’s blood to clot properly.
-As a result, individuals suffering from Hemophilia will tend to bleed severely from even the slightest injury.
-The cause of this condition is linked to the gene which determines how the body produces factors VIII, IX or XI.
+Hemophilia is a hereditary medical condition defined by the inability of one’s blood to clot properly.
+As a result, individuals who have Hemophilia tend to bleed severely from even the slightest injury.
+The cause of this condition is linked to the gene that determines how the body produces factors VIII, IX, or XI.

 Common symptoms may include: